Jokurale/school-it-resource-api/README.md

   ```bash
   npx run seed
   ```
-  > Database will be regenerated to make sure it's empty, then, if everything's fine, seeder will be lanuched.
+  > Database will be regenerated to make sure it's empty, then, if everything's fine, seeder will be launched.

-* After seeding process have been completed, we should check our's mock data, time for Prisma Studio:
+* After seeding process have been completed, we should check ours mock data, time for Prisma Studio:
   ```bash
   npx run studio
   ```